code100x/tiplink/README.md

 ## Features
 - **User Registration with Google OAuth:** Secure and easy registration using Google credentials.

-- **Crypto Wallet Generation:** Automatic creation of an Ethereum wallet for each registered user.
+- **Crypto Wallet Generation:** Automatic creation of a Solana wallet for each registered user.

 - **Public Key Management:** Secure storage and retrieval of user public keys.